Unbreakable Heart

 "Unbreakable Heart" is a song written by Benmont Tench and first recorded by American country music artist Carlene Carter.
 It was released in October 1993 as the second single from her album Little Love Letters, produced by Howie Epstein, Tench's bandmate in Tom Petty and the Heartbreakers.
 The song reached #51 on the Billboard Hot Country Singles & Tracks chart.
-In 2000, it was a single for Jessica Andrews.
+The song was covered by American country music artist Jessica Andrews, and was released in March 2000 as the third single from the album Heart Shaped World.
+This version reached #24 on the Billboard Hot Country Singles & Tracks chart.